 On the edge of the Trent-Severn Waterway, the property is adjacent to the Robert and Emily Fawcett Natural Area and the two properties contain the same precious wetland complex, teeming with wildlife.

-- Wood warblers and vireos spotted on the property as well as American Bittern
+- Excellent habitat for wood warblers and vireos, as well as American Bittern

-- Pipsissewa Trail developed (named after the Pipsissewa wildflower that grows along the trail)
+- The Pipsissewa Loop Trail is open to the public (named after the Pipsissewa wildflower that grows along the trail).

 Visit this Nature Reserve

 The Pipsissewa Loop Trail, when combined with the 1 km walk in to the reserve beside the Trent-Severn Waterway, and the adjoining trail through the Simcoe County Forest Turnbull Tract, make this a rewarding outing in any season.

 The birding is excellent in all seasons, and the trails can be snowshoed in winter.